How Online Fashion Retailers can use Email Marketing for Brand Building, Profit & Customer Retention – 67 Points Checklist

 Whatever you want to test, you should only test 1 thing at a time.
 Testing email variations with two or more changes will return inconclusive data.
 For example, you can’t test subject and head of an email at the same time.

 54) Take a large enough sample size

-While A/B split-testing, make sure that number of subscribers in each segment is a large enough (1000 or more) to draw conclusive results.
+While A/B split-testing, make sure that a number of subscribers in each segment are a large enough (1000 or more) to draw conclusive results.
 Testing with small sample size will return inconclusive results.

 55) Allow enough time to gather results